zolyfarkas/jaxrs-spf4j-demo/README.md

 # jaxrs-spf4j-demo
-A demo project for  a JAX-RS REST service showcasing spf4j functionality.
+A demo project for  a JAX-RS REST service showcasing spf4j profiling, logging, etc... functionality in a SOA (aka microserives) environment.

 This is right now work in progress, need to be brave to try it out :-)

+A recent version you can test on GKE [at](https://demo.spf4j.org/apiBrowser)

-The truth is: "We replaced our monolith with micro services so that every outage could be more like a murder mystery"
+Some time ago I stumbled upon the statement: "We replaced our monolith with micro services so that every outage could be more like a murder mystery"

-In our monolith we have some advantages:
+It did make me laugh, mostly because it is part joke, and part reality.

+To clarify my view on this, there is usually let me define monolith: a single OS process doing a lot of things.
+Usually it comes a time when things get too big (applies to a lot of things in CS), and a divide and conquer is needed to break things down into more manageable pieces.
+In this case a single process will result in a group of processes that communicate with each other via some form on IPC.

+A reminder of some of the advantages we will give away when breaking down our monolith:

-1) A strack trace gives you a good/complete picture of what went wrong.
+1) A stack trace gives you a good/complete picture of what went wrong.

-2) Profiling the monolith gives also a complete picture.
+2) Profiling the monolith presents a complete picture.

 3) Refactoring is a lot easier.

+4) Method calls within the process boundary are fast! and reliable (no network issues, etc).

 ...